 Here are some of the highlights about Duqm and how it can help the logistic sector in the region:

 - Duqm is being developed as a port that can serve the region better by offering direct access to the Indian Ocean.
-For shipping companies in Oman and other Gulf countries, it means direct access to the ocean to trade in oil, gas, and other key products.
+For logistics companies in Oman and other Gulf countries, it means direct access to the ocean to trade in oil, gas, and other key products.

 - The Port at Duqm will have a new center for custom clearances.
 In the absence of the Port, logistic companies in Oman, UAE, and other countries of the region need to spend a great deal of their time in paperwork to process the shipments.
 However, the custom center at Duqm will help reduce the processing time, helping and strengthening import and export of Oman.